A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

 I fear for the future of Australia - I picture the current students in a work environment and the tremendous problems managers are going to have trying to get value from these future employees.

-Students in middle and senior school struggle with grammar, cannot string a paragraph together, have little analytical skill, have no ide about deductive and inductive logic, have little or no moral foundation and understanding, are almost solely hedonistic in their outlook, have no coherent worldview and have parents who are disinterested.
+Students in middle and senior school struggle with grammar, cannot string a paragraph together, have little analytical skill, have no idea about deductive and inductive logic, have little or no moral foundation and understanding, are almost solely hedonistic in their outlook, have no coherent worldview and have parents who are disinterested.

 A colleague contacted a parent to explain that their child was being disruptive, uncooperative, etc. etc.